To add suspension to a go-kart:

 Here, be careful not to over-tighten the bolts or you could damage the frame.
 You may want to add washers to the bolts for extra stability.

-You will want to use the drill and saw to make four holes in the kart frame (two in the front and two in the back).
+A drill and a saw will be needed to cut four holes in the kart’s frame (two in the front and two in the back).

 Thread the tubing through the holes in the frame and secure it with bolts.
 Be sure to use washers on both sides of the tubing to prevent it from rubbing against the frame.

 You will also want to use lock nuts on these bolts so that they do not come loose while you are driving.